DanielAuerX/chris-p-baconend/README.md

 Cf. build.gradle for all dependencies.

 ### 1.2 Build script
-+ Run FrontBaconend with the location of the frontend dir as a parameter
++ Run ChrisPBaconRunner.sh with the location of the frontend dir as a parameter

 ## 2 Remote
 + Repo: https://github.com/DanielAuerX/chris-p-baconend